 2023 Hyundai Kona Revealed: Hybrid and Electric Avatar Primed for Australia

-It’s no secret that the Kona has been a hugely successful product in bolstering Hyundai’s presence in the lucrative compact crossover space and now the iconic automaker is doubling down.
+It’s no secret that the Kona has been a hugely successful product in bolstering the presence of Hyundai in the lucrative compact crossover space, and now the iconic automaker is doubling down.
 The second-generation model has just been revealed and with it comes a paradigm shift in design philosophy, along with a renewed focus on differentiation between the various versions.

 RELATED: If the Hyundai N Vision 74 is a Glimpse of the Future, Bring It